diderote/LSF-RNAseq/README.md

 * ChrNameLength_file: path to RSEM_STAR generated ChrNameLength file in the RSEM_STAR_index or STAR_index folder.
 For bigwig generation.
 * Project: project for job submission
 * GSEA_jar: Specify location of GSEA.jar (tested with GSEA-3.0.jar)
+* Gene_names: optional. provide path to a pickled dictionary to add an attribute such as 'gene_name' to the count_matrix.
+Useful for STAR alinging where gene_id is default.

 The pipeline handles multiple entry/exit points and can parse complex experimental designs and compensation types for DE.
 In case of error, the pipeline restarts from the last completed step.
 Progress is tracked in a .log file in the output directory.